Meet the 2023 Faculty of Arts Gold Medal Recipients

 B.A.
 General (Psychology)

-Delaney Fehr is the 2022 recipient of the Faculty of Arts General Medal, awarded for highest standing in a Bachelor of Arts three-year General Degree Program.
-Delaney completed a major in Psychology and a minor in Sociology.
+Daniel Rosenthal is the 2023 recipient of the Faculty of Arts General Medal, awarded for highest standing in a Bachelor of Arts three-year General Degree Program.
+Daniel completed a major in psychology and a minor in sociology.

-At its 2022 UM Convocation, the University of Manitoba will confer degrees, diplomas and certificates on 2,835 graduates.
+At its 2023 UM Convocation, the University of Manitoba will confer degrees, diplomas and certificates to over 4,000 graduates.

-Visit the UM Student Instagram and Faculty of Arts Instagram to learn more about some of the students graduating in 2022.
+Visit the UM Student Instagram and Faculty of Arts Instagram to learn more about some of the students graduating in 2023.
 You’ll find congratulations messages from fellow graduates and professors, stories about fellow graduates, more information about convocation and tips for new alumni.
-You can also join the ‘Convocation conversation’ on social media by following #umanitoba2022.
+Be sure to tag @umartsfaculty so we can share your photos.
+You can also join the ‘Convocation conversation’ on social media by following #umanitoba2023 and #SpringConvocation2023.